caltechlibrary/newt/newt_yaml_syntax.md

 `app_metadata`
 : (recommended) this holds generation metadata about your application such as copyright year, copyright statement text, license info, etc. It gets used when rendering templates (e.g. page footers hold app attribution details).

-`applications`
+`services`
-: (required) holds the run time configuration used by the Newt applications.
+: (required) holds the run time configuration of services used to compose your Newt application.

 `models`
 : (recommended) This holds the description of the data models in your application.
 Each model describes a series of HTML 5 elements that make up the model.